tytydraco/yessleep/out/Im_at_war_with_my_Best_Friend_Part_1.md

 A second later I received a new message.
 I opened it.
 It was a picture of me in math, clearly looking at somebody else's paper, cheating.
 It was taken outside the class, through the tiny window in the door.
 He had taken a picture of me.

 Before I could respond, Andrew sent another message.
 It read; *"If you don't come out here, I will send the photo to the teacher and show her that you cheated.
-You don't want an F, do you?"*
+You don't want to take an F, do you?"*

 I stared at the text in disbelief.
 He really took a picture of me without me noticing, and he was going to blackmail me?

 He sent another message soon after.
 I hesitated before pressing to view it.
 I looked at the message.
 He had sent the password to my iCloud.
-Along with it came the message *"I will also leak your iCloud password all over the internet, so everyone will get access to everything you have,"*
+Along with it came the message *"Your iCloud password will also be all over the internet, so everyone will get access to everything you have.
+So what’s it gonna be?"*

 I looked at my closed window, my mind racing with so many thoughts.
 It felt as if I had deaf and the only thing I could hear was my heartbeat.
 I wanted to go out and confront him, but I also didn't.
 I was too afraid to.
 He was supposed to be my best friend, why was he doing this?

 I hovered my fingers over the keyboard, not thinking as I typed out the message *"No."*

 I regretted sending that because I knew what the consequences would be.
 My iCloud would get hacked, and my life would potentially be ruined, and if I changed it, he could most likely just get the password again.

+As I stood and contemplated, I heard a loud bang downstairs on the front door, followed by loud yelling that was definitely Andrew.
+It startled me and made me nearly jump out of my skin.
 Andrew sent me another snap a minute later.
 I opened it quickly.
 It read; *"You think I'm joking?
 I'm not fucking joking.
 Get the fuck out here Ryan or I'll ruin your god damn life."*

 I reread the message over and over, trying to get a grasp on what I should do.
 I wanted to stay inside and be safe but deep down, I knew that it was best that I went out to see what he wanted.